am2222/strapi-plugin-postgis/README.md

-Now in your api folder modify `content-types` and add a new column with the following format
+Now in your content-types api folder modify `schema.json` and add a new column with the following format

 ```javascript
 {